JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 | ...                           | ...                              | ... |
 | Last elevation from curve     | Last area from curve             | Last volume from curve

-The inundated area, in both raster and vector layers, is the area of ​​pixels below the interpolated or given elevation.
-(Bathymetry)
+The inundated area, in both raster and vector layers, is the area of ​​pixels below the interpolated or given elevation (bathymetry).

 The inundated raster layer band is the elevation value of the pixels minus the lowest elevation value within the basin.